 Goblins – similar to ghosts and ghouls.

-Grim Reaper - is the fictional personification of death.
+Grim Reaper – is the fictional personification of death.
 He is dressed in a long, black robe with a hood.
 Sometimes you can see a skeletal face.
 The Grim Reaper carries a long handled scythe(or sickle).
-The Grim Reaper comes at death, to take bad people to hell.
+The Grim Reaper comes at death, to take bad people to Hades.
+Certainly, this should cause you to change your evil ways before it’s too late.
 More on the Grim Reaper.

 Halloween Costumes – If you are going to a Halloween party or out to Trick or Treat, you need to dress up in a costume.
 No costume, no treats.
 Halloween costumes can be friendly or scary, simple or elaborate.
 If you don’t have money for a costume, be creative and make your own.
 More on Halloween Costumes.